DarioTrujanoOchoa/dariotrujanoochoa.github.io/_talks/2023-06-01-Advancement-3.md

 rather than the strategy of another participant.
 This results contribute to the literature on preferences for decision rights and delegation, as well as strategic uncertainty.

+I presented this paper for my [advancement to candidacy](https://www.econ.ucsb.edu/events/all/2023/advancement-candidacy-presentation-biased-beliefs-heterogeneous-priors-dario).